If you bought something from a business, to be delivered, the seller must deliver the goods within 30 days. This applies unless:

 If I need more helpIf you have a problem with delivery of something you have ordered, you should first contact the seller, in writing if possible.

-If you cannot resolve the issue with the seller directly, you can contact the following organisations for further information and advice:
+If you cannot resolve the issue with the seller directly, you can:

-- The Competition and Consumer Protection Commission (CCPC) for disputes with traders based in Ireland
+- Contact the Competition and Consumer Protection Commission (CCPC) for information and advice

-- Take a claim against the trader through the courts using the small claims procedure.
+- Take a claim against the seller using the Small Claims Procedure